thomasstreet/angular-data-access/README.md

     </p>

 Does that look familiar?
 This approach works on the quick, but it sure doesn't scale.
 What about when you need to use that data in a different controller?
 What about if you need to refactor your data sources to use different URIs or to follow a different schema?
-This gets messy, and 'messy' isn't conducive to building quality software.
+As your application grows, this gets messy, and 'messy' isn't conducive to building quality software.
 We need to organize this better.
 Fortunately, AngularJS has tools we can leverage to this end.

-Enter an angular service.
-Services in angular give you
+Enter **Angular services.**  Services in Angular let you share logic between different modules in your code.
+In this case, we can create a single service, which we can call `loading` and that we can load into as many different controllers as we need.

+See where this is going?
+We can make `loading` perform our asynchronous requests in a single place